 The number of compute nodes can increase if needed to handle prediction traffic, but it will never go higher than the maximum number of nodes.

-Larger machine resources will increase your prediction performance and increase costs.
+Larger machine resources increase your prediction performance and increase costs.
 Compare the available machine types.

-This option only displays if you enabled accelerator use when you imported or created the model.
+If you enabled accelerator use when you imported or created the model, this option displays.

 For the accelerator count, refer to the GPU table to check for valid numbers of GPUs that you can use with each CPU machine type.
 The accelerator count refers to the number of accelerators per node, not the total number of accelerators in your deployment.